get-a-clue-atl/2025-website/gac-history-original.md

 ### 2024: Flavor Blast Me Captain

+The clues were dispersed throughout three major clusters, spanning Roswell, Sandy Springs, and Downtown Atlanta.
+Teams had the opportunity to strategize how they tackled the clusters, navigating their way through trecherous sudokus, questionable slitherlinks, and a brand new clue format: Connections.
+Ultimately the best organized team, the Atlanta Thrashers, took the win in an unprecedented, a word which here means "never before seen in the history of the game" display of skill, sharp wit, and clever puzzle solving.

 **Opening Clue**: A feast of ingredients were set out in a display that would make Iron Chef proud.
 Teams had to collect sets of ingredients matching a prompt.
 The judges didn't know what fruits were, and in the chaos that ensued, GAC began.

-The clues were dispersed throughout three major clusters, spanning Roswell, Sandy Springs, and Downtown Atlanta.
-Teams had the opportunity to strategize how they tackled the clusters, navigating their way through trecherous sudokus, questionable slitherlinks, and a brand new clue format: Connections.

 **Memorable Clues**: The final clue was a gem.
 Teams had to solve a complex nonagram puzzle whose solution was the schematic for reassembling the key out of the mysterious shards of plastic they had been carrying in their team bags all day.
 Only a perfect key could unlock the vault at the final location.